pfheatwole/thesis/README.rst

 that generated the data (in fact, they frequently omit any description of the glider at all), so the dynamics model itself is uncertain.
-Thus, performing flight reconstruction over a large number of flight tracks requires more than single dynamics model: it needs an entire distribution of models.
+Thus, performing flight reconstruction over a large number of flight tracks requires more than a single dynamics model: it needs an entire distribution of models.
 Developing models is time consuming and requires extensive construction details that are not readily available, so the new goal was to create a tool that can generate paraglider models from publicly available information.
 Specifically, I wanted a dynamics model that is parametrized by the most readily available wing data: user manuals, pictures, and physical measurements.
 This paper develops such a parametric model.

 Building